Sailor who shot, killed himself at Hawaii resort identified

-HONOLULU (AP) — The Honolulu Medical Examiner’s office on Monday identified the U.S. Navy sailor who shot and killed himself at luxury resort after a standoff with police over the weekend.
+HONOLULU (AP) — The Honolulu Medical Examiner’s office on Monday identified the U.S. Navy sailor who shot and killed himself at a luxury resort after a standoff with police over the weekend.

 Russell Cruz, 40, of Kailua, Hawaii, died of a gunshot wound to the head, the medical examiner’s office said.
-The Navy was still notifying relatives Monday and hadn’t released his identity, said Cindy Fields, commander of Submarine Force, U.S. Pacific Fleet.
+The Navy was still notifying relatives Monday and hadn’t released his identity, said Cmdr.
+Cindy Fields, a spokesperson for the U.S. Pacific Fleet submarine force.

 She said in a statement Sunday: “We can confirm that a Sailor assigned to the Pacific Submarine Force is deceased.
 We are deeply saddened by the loss of a shipmate.
 Our thoughts and condolences go out to the Sailor’s family and friends.”